woman using keypad access control technology

 If you opt for a proximity reader, you’ll also need to purchase physical credentials — either key cards or fobs.
 These devices are small enough to fit into your pocket or bag.

-Key cards are typically comprised of PVC, while fobs vary widely.
+Key cards are typically made of PVC, while fobs vary widely.
 Regardless of the format, both contain the necessary technology for the reader to scan the credential.
 The credentials are stored on a chip embedded within.

 woman using key card credentials

-Top 10 access control technology trends in 2023
+Top 10 access control technology trends today

 To understand what the future of access control holds, you have to assess emerging trends in the field and anticipate the technology that will continue to shape these systems.
 The latest access control technology is sleek, powerful, and — as you’ll soon notice — primarily powered by mobile devices.